janamailzuu/employee-management-api/README.md

 -Database Support: Switch from H2 to MySQL, MongoDB, PostgreSQL, etc.
 - Validation: Add more robust validation for fields such as birthday.
-- Pagination and Sorting: Add support for paginated and sorted results for large datasets.